magic-sph/magic/doc/sphinx/index.rst

      **MagIC** is a numerical code that can simulate fluid dynamics in a spherical shell.
-MagIC solves for the Navier-Stokes equation including Coriolis force, optionally coupled with an induction equation for Magneto-Hydro Dynamics (MHD) and a temperature (or entropy) equation under both the anelastic and the Boussinesq approximations.
+MagIC solves for the Navier-Stokes equation including Coriolis force, optionally coupled with an induction equation for Magneto-Hydro Dynamics (MHD), a temperature (or entropy) equation and an equation for chemical composition under both the anelastic and the Boussinesq approximations.

      **MagIC** uses Chebyshev polynomials in the radial direction and spherical harmonic decomposition in the azimuthal and latitudinal directions.
 The